Patients often ask their holistic doctor, “Why should I buy my supplements from you? I can order them online and probably pay less.”

 Popular NSAIDS include Aleve, Advil and Motrin.
 Many cold and sore throat medications contain NSAIDS as well-so chances are, you have this type of drug in your medicine cabinet.
 According to the FDA, even a few weeks of taking NSAIDS can increase your risk, especially if you have a history of heart attack or stroke.

-Depending on why you need to take the drug, it may be wiser to see your complementary health practitioner to find an alternative.
 Treatment with homeopathy, herbs, acupuncture, laser, etc. may help you avoid the need for an NSAID.
 If you do take a NSAID, keep the dose as low as possible and limit the duration of use for as short a time as possible.

 © 2015, Mark A. Breiner, DDS.